danog/MadelineProtoDocs/old_docs/API_docs_v27/methods/README.md

 * <a href="messages.sendEncryptedFile.html" name="messages.sendEncryptedFile">Sends a message with a file attachment to a secret chat: messages.sendEncryptedFile</a>

-* <a href="messages.requestEncryption.html" name="messages.requestEncryption">Sends a request to start a secret chat to the user.: messages.requestEncryption</a>

 * <a href="messages.sendEncryptedService.html" name="messages.sendEncryptedService">Sends a service message to a secret chat.: messages.sendEncryptedService</a>

 * <a href="messages.sendEncrypted.html" name="messages.sendEncrypted">Sends a text message to a secret chat.: messages.sendEncrypted</a>

-* <a href="account.updatePasswordSettings.html" name="account.updatePasswordSettings">Set a new 2FA password: account.updatePasswordSettings</a>

 * <a href="account.setAccountTTL.html" name="account.setAccountTTL">Set account self-destruction period: account.setAccountTTL</a>

-* <a href="auth.signIn.html" name="auth.signIn">Signs in a user with a validated phone number.: auth.signIn</a>

 * <a href="auth.resetAuthorizations.html" name="auth.resetAuthorizations">Terminates all user's authorized sessions except for the current one.

 After calling this method it is necessary to reregister the current device using the method [account.registerDevice](../methods/account.registerDevice.md): auth.resetAuthorizations</a>

-* <a href="auth.checkPassword.html" name="auth.checkPassword">Try logging to an account protected by a [2FA password](https://core.telegram.org/api/srp).: auth.checkPassword</a>

 * <a href="photos.uploadProfilePhoto.html" name="photos.uploadProfilePhoto">Updates current user profile photo.: photos.uploadProfilePhoto</a>